-Stephanie Amoako joined Accountability Counsel in 2016 as a Policy Associate in our Policy Advocacy program, which engages in efforts to protect human and environmental rights in international development projects.
+Stephanie Amoako joined Accountability Counsel in 2016 in our Policy Advocacy program, which engages in efforts to protect human and environmental rights in internationally financed projects.

 Prior to joining Accountability Counsel, Stephanie worked as a law fellow at the Public International Law & Policy Group in Washington, D.C., where she supported civil society groups advocating for inclusive transitional justice mechanisms in South Sudan and supported the creation of alternative justice mechanisms to hear disputes arising from the 2007 – 2008 post-election violence in Kenya.